-The treatment, supply and quality of drinking water is the responsibility of the Water Corporation.
+The treatment and supply of groundwater is the responsibility of the Water Corporation, while drinking water quality assessments are performed by the Department of Water.
 The Department of Water protects the actual water resources used to supply public drinking water.